rensimlab/rensimlab.github.io/learn.md

 ## Ok, so what happens?
-The narrated animation below shows what happens when all this physics is put into a supercomputer, and let loose for millions of cosmic years, and millions of computer-hours.
-First stars form, which explode as supernovae, setting the stage for the formation of protogalactic building bocks.
+The narrated animation below shows what happens when all this physics is put into a supercomputer, and let loose for hundreds of millions of cosmic years, and millions of computer-hours.
+First stars form, which explode as supernovae after a few million years, setting the stage for the formation of protogalactic building bocks.
 The merge due to gravity to form the first galaxies in the universe.
 Voila!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IKUGyy6DoTE" frameborder="0" allowfullscreen></iframe>